reansuens/.config/README.md

 My dot files.
 half of these are not my own.
-I basically steal other people's dot files and edit what I want to edit. also Alacritty themes are from kitty and I just took the files and asked a chat bot to translate them. hyprland configs are made by me however.
+I basically steal other people's dot files and edit what I want to edit. also Alacritty themes are from kitty and I just took the files and asked a chat bot to translate them. hyprland configs are made by me however. will add more stuff in here as I update my configs